Not yet available. We’re building this with design partners — talk to us about the partner program.

 External-processor and ESG evidence, organized for review

-Send evidence requests, collect supplier and ESG-related disclosures, and keep them dated and linked to your vendor records — so external-processor evidence is reviewable instead of scattered across inboxes.
+An exploratory module we're designing with partners: send evidence requests, collect supplier and ESG-related disclosures, and keep them dated and linked to your vendor records.
+It is not yet available — this page describes what we're designing.

 - Subprocessor listcollected